The Carnot Bound: Limits and Possibilities for Bandwidth-Efficient Consensus: The Setup

 \textbf{Transactions}.
 Transactions are messages of a distinguished form, signed by the \emph{environment}.
 Each timeslot, each processor may receive some finite set of transactions directly from the environment.
 We make the standard assumption that transactions are unique (repeat transactions can be produced using an increasing `ticker' or timestamps \cite{castro1999practical}).

-\textbf{Extractable SMR: informal discussion}.
+\textbf{SMR and Extractable SMR: informal discussion}.
 Many protocols for State Machine Replication (SMR)~\cite{schneider1990implementing} do not \emph{explicitly} specify the mechanism by which correct processors retrieve the full finalised log of transactions.
 Instead, they ensure \emph{data availability} for the log.
 In Narwhal~\cite{danezis2022narwhal}, for example, blocks of transactions are sent to all processors, who then send acknowledgement messages confirming receipt.
 A set of $f+1$ such acknowledgements acts as a \emph{data availability certificate} for the block: it proves that at least one correct processor has received the block, and can therefore supply it to others upon request.
 Consensus can then be run on certificates rather than full blocks.
 The notion of \emph{Extractable SMR} was introduced in~\cite{lewis2025morpheus} to formalise the task being solved by such protocols.
 Roughly speaking, the requirement is that, while an individual processor may not be able to determine the full finalised log (without extra communication), the correct processors collectively receive sufficient messages to determine it.
+In short, the difference between SMR and Extractable SMR is that SMR requires every correct processor to eventually hold the full finalised log, while Extractable SMR requires only that the log be recoverable from the information held by correct processors collectively.

-\textbf{Extractable SMR: definition}.
+\textbf{SMR: definition}.
 Write $\sigma \preceq \tau$ to denote that the string $\sigma$ is a prefix of the string $\tau$.
-If $\mathcal{P}$ is a protocol for \emph{extractable SMR}, then it must specify a function $\mathcal{F}$ that maps any set of messages to a sequence of transactions.
+If $\mathcal{P}$ is a protocol for \emph{SMR}, then it must specify a function $\mathcal{F}$ that maps any set of messages to a sequence of transactions.
 Let $M^*$ be the set of all messages that are received by at least one (potentially Byzantine) processor during the execution.
-For any timeslot $t$, let $M_c(t)$ be the set of all messages that are received by at least one correct processor at a timeslot $\leq t$.
+For any timeslot $t$, let $M_{p_i}(t)$ be the set of all messages that are received by $p_i$ at timeslots $\leq t$.
 We require the following conditions to hold:

 \emph{Consistency}.
 For any $M_1\subseteq M_2 \subseteq M^*$, $\mathcal{F}(M_1)\preceq \mathcal{F}(M_2)$.